Get a free, no obligation personal loan quote with rates as low as 9.99%

 • An insurance provider

-A non-credit-related inquiry is also referred to as a soft inquiry or soft pull.
-This is because your credit scores will not be affected.
+A non-credit-related inquiry is also referred to as a ‘soft inquiry’ or ‘soft pull’.
 Unlike a hard inquiry, soft inquiries do not require your consent before an organization can perform a soft pull of your credit report.
+Soft inquiries also have no effect on your credit score.

 What Are Account Review Inquiries?

-Account review inquiries do not affect your credit scores and will only be visible to you on your credit report, no other organization that pulls your credit report will see these inquiries.
+Account review inquiries do not affect your credit score and will only be visible to you on your credit report.
+No other organization that pulls your credit report will see these inquiries.

 Where Can You Check Your Credit?